-The aims of our EYFS are to:
+The aims of our Early Years Foundations Stage are to:

-- give each child a happy, positive and fun start to their school life in which they can establish solid foundations on which to expand and foster a deep love of learning;
+- give each child a happy, positive and fun start to their school life

-- enable each child, through encouragement and high expectations, to develop to the full, socially, physically, intellectually and emotionally.
+- enable each child, through encouragement and high expectations, to develop to the full, socially, physically, intellectually and emotionally

-- offer a structure for learning that has a range of starting points and unlimited opportunity for development;
+- offer a structure for learning that has a range of starting points and unlimited opportunity for development

-- encourage children to develop independence within a loving, secure and friendly atmosphere;
+- encourage children to develop independence within a loving, secure and friendly atmosphere

-- support children in building relationships through the development of social skills such as cooperation and sharing;
+- support children in building relationships through the development of social skills such as cooperation

-- help each child to recognise their own strengths and achievements through experiencing success and developing the confidence to work towards personal goals.
+- help each child to recognise their own strengths and achievements through experiencing success and developing the confidence to work towards personal goals

 The ways in which the child engages with other people and their environment – playing and exploring, active learning, and creating and thinking critically – underpin learning and development across all areas and support the child to remain an effective and motivated learner.